hbagdi/hit.yolo42.com/content/en/docs/concepts/hit-files.md

 # reference the request template and historical executions based on the
 # template.
 @c0
-# This line defines the HTTP method for the request.
+# This line defines the HTTP method and path for the request.
 Required.
-GET
-# This line defines the HTTP path for the request.
-Required.
-/headers
+GET /headers
 # One or more headers.
 Optional.
 foo: bar
 baz: qux